Stop Searching. Start Trusting.

 Setup Requirements

-• ⚠️Requires `uv` (Python package manager/installer) to be installed and in PATH for running the server.
+• ⚠️Requires `uv` (universal Python package installer/resolver) to run the server.

 Review RequiredView Analysis